rancher/elemental/docs/machineregistration-reference.md

       my.prefix.io/serialNumber: "${System Information/Serial Number}"
       my.prefix.io/machineUUID: "${System Information/UUID}"
   ```

 </details>

 #### machineInventoryAnnotations

-Annotations that will be set to the `#!yaml MachineInventory` that is created from this `#!yaml MachineRegistration`
+Annotations that will be set to the `MachineInventory` that is created from this `MachineRegistration`
 `Key: value` type

 <details>